 If your dog has prolonged bleeding despite normal platelet counts and clotting functions, this might be a cause.

-Dogs with this disease must not play roughly with other dogs due to the excessive bleeding, but the condition can be managed, sometimes with transfusion therapy.
+Dogs with this disease must not play roughly with other dogs due to excessive bleeding, but the condition can be managed, sometimes with transfusion therapy.

 Depending on which studies you read, one of the biggest causes of Corgi mortality is from heart conditions.

 Corgis may experience heart murmurs, primary hypertrophic cardiomyopathy, right-to-left congenital cardiac shunts, and persistent ductus arteriosus (the opening of two vessels leading from the heart), among other conditions.

 Each of these conditions will have different management regimens and prognoses that can be overseen by your veterinarian.